vscandeira/dio_lab_android_app_eletric_car/README.md

 ## TO-DO
 + Follow the training path
++ Refactor deprecated async task to an updated Kotlin component
 + Add multi-language support
     - What about strings that needs to be kept secret?
 Google it